bobhyun/TS-API/en/TS-API.en.md

 ```

 For developer's convenience, you can specify `indent` option to indent the JSON data in an easy-to-read format.
+The value of `indent` ranges from 0 to 8.

 For example, when request timezone using indentation of 2 as shown below:
 ```ruby